kindredresearch/SenseAct/README.md

 Mahmood et al. (2018b) provide extensive results comparing multiple reinforcement learning algorithms on the above tasks, and Mahmood et al. (2018a) show the effect of different task-setup elements in learning.
 Their results can be reproduced by using this repository (see [documentation](docs/) for more information).

+# Versions

+The branch `master` is the latest official release and `dev` is current development branch.

 # Installation

 SenseAct uses Python3 (>=3.5), and all other requirements are automatically installed via pip.